knbyte/42_Piscine/README.md

 # Guide to the 42 Piscine ~

-Doing something like this with zero knowledge is overwhelming^TM - I would know, I've just done it - which is why I can tell you that you have definetly got this!
+Doing something like this with zero knowledge is overwhelming^TM - I would know, I've just done it - which is why I can tell you that you've got this!

 *Don't panic.*<br />
 *Breathe.*<br />